 United States Settles Kickback Allegations with Specialty Pharmacy BioTek reMEDys, Inc., its Owner Chaitanya Gadde, and Dr. David Tabby

-The case was investigated by Homeland Security Investigations, the Pennsylvania State Police, the United States Postal Inspection Service, the Philadelphia Police Department, and the Pennsylvania Department of Transportation.
-It is being prosecuted by Assistant United States Attorney James A. Petkun.
+The case was investigated by the IRS Criminal Investigations and the FBI.
+It is being prosecuted by Assistant United States Attorney Mark B. Dubnoff.